 - Connect your camera and printer.
-(See "Connecting your camera to the printer" on page 4-3.) - Make sure the printer is off, then turn your camera's dial switch to =. - Press the button next to DirectPrint on the LCD monitor.
+(See "Connecting your camera to the printer" on page 4-3.) - 2.
+Make sure the printer is off, then turn your camera's dial switch to 🕿. - 3.
+Press DirectPrint.
 The Direct Print program's top menu appears on the monitor.